Sp3ctro/Sp3ctro.github.io/_posts/2020-01-27-FRM-Reading-2.md

 title: "Non-parametric VAR Approaches"
 layout: post
 ---
-Non-Parametric VAR Estimation and Bootstrapping; data-driven approaches in which distributions are not specified, and data are embellished.
+Non-Parametric VAR Estimation and Bootstrapping; data-driven approaches in which distributions are not specified, and data are embellished.[^1]

 # Non-Parametric VAR Approaches
 Parametric forms of estimation make very specific assumptions about distributions of data - for example, the assumption of a Normal or Lognormal distribution.
 Non-Parametric approaches use empirical data to drive the distribution's classification.

 ## Bootstrap Historical VAR Simulation
-*Apply the bootstrap historical simulation approach to estimate coherent risk measures*
+*LO 2a: Apply the bootstrap historical simulation approach to estimate coherent risk measures*

 If Historical Simulation is the process of calculating VAR from a historical dataset, then the Bootstrap Historical Simulation method can be thought of as repeated Historical Simulation.
 With this method, we take repeated samples from the dataset, compute a Historical VAR, a "replace" the values back into the dataset.
 The term "replace" means that random samples are chosen repeatedly, and values chosen in a sample can be chosen again in future samples.
 This is performed *n* times, and the average of the *n* VARs computed is used.

 ## Non-Parametric VAR Estimation
-*Describe historical simulation using non-parametric density estimation*
+*LO 2b: Describe historical simulation using non-parametric density estimation*

 Historical simulation relies on observed data points.
 In this context, this implies that we have a limit number of observances to point to when performing analysis.
 If we have 50 data points and want to determine the 99th percentile VAR, we do not have a 49.5th data point to refer to.
 Non-Parametric Density Estimation resolves this issue by interpolating between observed data points.

 ## Historical VAR Simulation Approaches
-*Compare and contrast the age-weighted, the volatility-weighted, the correlation-weighted and the filtered historical simulation approaches*
+*LO 2c: Compare and contrast the age-weighted, the volatility-weighted, the correlation-weighted and the filtered historical simulation approaches*

 ### Age-Weighted Historical VAR Simulation
 An issue with Historical VAR is the concept that...why are all data points in the data set equally relevant?
 Why is the 95th data point important but the 96th is not, for example.
 Age-Weighting solves this issue, albeit in a simplistic way, by gradually reducing the weight of data points as we step back in time.